 Ge/EE/ESE 157 c.
 Remote Sensing for Environmental and Geological Applications.
 9 units (3-3-3).
 For course description, see Geological and Planetary Sciences.

 EE 161.
 Wireless Communications.
 9 units (3-0-6); third term.
 Prerequisite: EE 160.
 This course will cover the fundamentals of wireless channels and channel models, wireless communication techniques, and wireless networks.
 Topics include statistical models for time-varying narrowband and wideband channels, fading models for indoor and outdoor systems, macro- and microcellular system design, channel access and spectrum sharing using TDMA, FDMA, and CDMA, time-varying channel capacity and spectral efficiency, modulation and coding for wireless channels, antenna arrays, diversity combining and multiuser detection, dynamic channel allocation, and wireless network architectures and protocols.
-Instructor: Hassibi.
-Given in alternate years; offered 2012–13.
+Given in alternate years.
+Not offered 2015–16.

 EE 163 ab.
 Communication Theory.
 9 units (3-0-6); second, third terms.
 Prerequisites: EE 111; ACM/EE 116 or equivalent.
 Mathematical models of communication processes; signals and noise as random processes; sampling; modulation; spectral occupancy; intersymbol interference; synchronization; optimum demodulation and detection; signal-to-noise ratio and error probability in digital baseband and carrier communication systems; linear and adaptive equalization; maximum likelihood sequence estimation; multipath channels; parameter estimation; hypothesis testing; optical communication systems.
-Instructors: Ho, Srinivasan.
+Part a offered 2015–16; Part b not offered 2015–16.
+Instructor: Staff.

 EE 164.
 Stochastic and Adaptive Signal Processing.
 9 units (3-0-6); third term.
 Prerequisite: ACM/EE 116 or equivalent.
 Fundamentals of linear estimation theory are studied, with applications to stochastic and adaptive signal processing.
 Topics include deterministic and stochastic least-squares estimation, the innovations process, Wiener filtering and spectral factorization, state-space structure and Kalman filters, array and fast array algorithms, displacement structure and fast algorithms, robust estimation theory and LMS and RLS adaptive fields.
-Given in alternate years; not offered 2012–13.
+Given in alternate years; offered 2015–16.
+Instructor: Hassibi.

-EE/BE 166.
+EE/BE/MedE 166.
 Optical Methods for Biomedical Imaging and Diagnosis.
-9 units (3-1-5); second term.
+9 units (3-1-5); third term.
 Prerequisite: EE 151 or equivalent.
 Topics include Fourier optics, scattering theories, shot noise limit, energy transitions associated with fluorescence, phosphorescence, and Raman emissions.
 Study of coherent anti-Stokes Raman spectroscopy (CARS), second harmonic generation and near-field excitation.
-Scattering, absorption, fluorescence, and other optical properties of biological tissues and the changes in these properties during cancer progression, burn injury, etc. Specific optical technologies employed for biomedical research and clinical applications: optical coherence tomography, Raman spectroscopy, photon migration, acousto-optics (and opto-acoustics) imaging, two photon fluorescence microscopy, and second- and third-harmonic microscopy.
-Instructor: Yang.
-Given in alternate years; offered 2012–13.
+Scattering, absorption, fluorescence, and other optical properties of biological tissues and the changes in these properties during cancer progression, burn injury, etc. Specific optical technologies employed for biomedical research and clinical applications: optical coherence tomography, Raman spectroscopy, photon migration, acousto-optics (and opto-acoustics) imaging, two-photon fluorescence microscopy, and second- and third-harmonic microscopy.
+Given in alternate years; not offered 2015–16.

 CS/EE 181 abc.
 VLSI Design Laboratory.
 12 units (3-6-3).
 For course description, see Computer Science.